tesa1/ucsc_crispr_guides/README.md

 It's not necessary but data can be downloaded from https://hgdownload-test.gi.ucsc.edu/gbdb/hg19/crisprAll/crispr.bb.
 And it can queried in the UCSC table browser under Genes and Gene Predictions -> CRISPR Targets (https://genome.ucsc.edu/cgi-bin/hgTables) file queried is:/gbdb/hg19/crisprAll/crispr.bb

-Data can be extracted with the kent command line tools (bigBedToBed), available: http://hgdownload.soe.ucsc.edu/admin/exe/linux.x86_64/
+Downloaded data can be extracted with the kent command line tools (bigBedToBed), available: http://hgdownload.soe.ucsc.edu/admin/exe/linux.x86_64/

 Using the bed file of 720 CTCF sites, create a shell script to extract the data.
 Then run the script to get the CRISPR All guides